 Sweet potatoes are among the healthiest vegetables around — so long as they don’t get doused with butter, marshmallows, or some other high-calorie holiday sabotage.
 If roasted — which keeps the flavor very intense without adding fat — sweet potatoes burst with fiber, vitamin A, potassium, and phytochemicals, which stave off aging, cancer, and arthritis.
 Plus, they’re very filling, so you don’t have to overload your plate with them.

-As millions of us reach for pretty-in-pink cranberry sauce to garnish our turkey and stuffing, few realize we’re getting much more than a sweet-tasting accoutrement.
+As millions of us reach for ruby-red cranberry sauce, few realize we’re getting much more than a sweet-tasting side dish.
 Krieger points out that cranberries are loaded with disease-fighting antioxidants and their fiber content helps to lower “bad” cholesterol levels.
-However, because these beautiful berries are naturally low in sugar, many recipes call for large doses of added sweetener.
-Steer clear of all that sugar and, instead, try adding a sugar substitute like Splenda to keep this side dish healthy, suggests Krieger.